Mateo-2005/Final-Project---airline/README.md

 IMAGE

  - Server-side programming language used to handle business logic and communication with the database.

+4.JasperSoft

+IMAGE
+- JasperSoft is an open-source business intelligence and reporting platform that enables organizations to create, design, and deploy interactive reports and data visualizations.

 ## ⚙ Functional and Non-Functional Elements of the Project